 1Gameplay

-The most conventional game of blackjack, also known as American 21 or Vegas Rules, is played with 8 decks of cards.
-The dealer is required to draw on all totals of up to 16 and to stand on all totals of 17 or higher.
-Players are allowed to Double Down on any hand and Split any pair.
+The most conventional form of blackjack, also known as American 21 or Vegas Rules, is played with eight decks of cards.
+The dealer must hit on all totals up to 16 and stand on all totals of 17 or higher.
+Players may double down on any hand and split any pair.

-Doubling and hitting on split hands are also permitted with one exception and it applies to split Aces.
-Under standard Vegas Rules, only one card is drawn to split Aces and the player’s turn automatically ends.
-Usually, players can resplit up to 3 times (to a total of 4 hands) but cannot surrender.
-The payouts are 3:2 for blackjack and 2:1 for Insurance.
+Doubling and hitting on split hands are also allowed, with one exception that applies to split Aces.
+Under standard Vegas Rules, only one card is drawn to split Aces, and the player’s turn automatically ends.
+Typically, players can resplit up to three times (for a total of four hands) but cannot surrender.
+Payouts are 3:2 for blackjack and 2:1 for insurance.

 2House edge

-These rules are considered to be very liberal and result in an extremely low house edge of around 0.44%, which is also reflected in a theoretical Return-to-Player of 99.56%.
-The house edge, represented as a percentage, is the advantage of the casino that is guaranteed by the specific rules and payouts in practically every type of casino game.
-In this case, the house edge shows that, on average, players are expected to lose less than half a percent of their total bet if they play the game perfectly, with no mistakes.
+These liberal rules produce an extremely low house edge of about 0.44%, which corresponds to a theoretical return to player (RTP) of 99.56%.
+The house edge, expressed as a percentage, is the casino’s built-in advantage created by the game’s specific rules and payouts.
+In this case, it means that, on average, a player who follows perfect strategy will lose less than half a percent of their total wagers.

-Even the slightest deviation from the traditional rules would influence the house edge of the game.
-In fact, the effect on the house advantage could be seen very clearly and has been calculated for every rule change.
+Even a slight deviation from these traditional rules will affect the game’s house edge.
+Indeed, the impact on the house advantage has been quantified for every possible rule change.

 Rules that Favor Players and Reduce the House Edge

-As it was already mentioned, some changes to the standard rules can reduce the house edge and practically, to increase the player’s expected return.
-With thousands of rule combinations, however, we should not necessarily take consider them individually since most blackjack variations include both favorable and unfavorable rules.
-Still, it is important to distinguish between good and bad blackjack games, which is why we have listed some of the rules that are the most advantageous to the player.
+As already mentioned, certain changes to the standard rules can reduce the house edge and, consequently, increase the player’s expected return.
+However, with thousands of possible rule combinations, we do not need to consider each one individually because most blackjack variations include both favorable and unfavorable rules.
+Still, it is important to distinguish between good and bad blackjack games, which is why we have listed some of the rules that are most advantageous to the player.

 Dealer Stands on Soft 17

-Since dealers cannot make any decisions throughout the game but follow the house rules, they must always Hit on hands totaling 16 or less.
-When their cards total 17, however, they are required to Stand, i.e. to stop drawing cards.
-This is the standard rule but nowadays, it has become almost obsolete and can be found mostly in online casinos.
-Instead, many variations now require the dealer to draw a card when he has a soft 17 such as Ace-6.
+Dealers cannot make their own decisions during the game; they must follow the house rules.
+They must always Hit on hands totaling 16 or less and, when their cards total 17, they are required to Stand, i.e., stop drawing cards.
+Although this is the traditional rule, it has now become almost obsolete and is found mostly in online casinos.
+Many modern variations instead require the dealer to draw a card when holding a soft 17, such as Ace-6.

-If the dealer Stands on such a hand, however, this favors the player – the dealer will not have a chance to get a stronger hand such as 20 or 21.
-The Stand on Soft 17 rule changes the house edge by around 0.22%.
+When the dealer Stands on such a hand, it benefits the player – the dealer has no chance to improve to a stronger total like 20 or 21.
+The Stand on Soft 17 rule lowers the house edge by roughly 0.22%.

 Early Surrender

 Surrender is an interesting rule that is usually not offered in the traditional version of blackjack played on the Vegas Strip.
-In games that allow it, players can “surrender” half of their bet if the dealer’s face-up card is an Ace or any 10-value card.
-Usually, the dealer first checks the hole card for blackjack and then, the player is given the option to Surrender, giving up half of the bet for the right to not play out the current round.
+In games that allow it, players can “surrender,” forfeiting half of their bet if the dealer’s face-up card is an Ace or any 10-value card.
+Typically, the dealer first checks the hole card for blackjack and then the player is given the option to surrender, giving up half of the stake in exchange for not playing out the current round.

-This is known as Late Surrender, whereas Early Surrender may also be offered by some games.
-In them, this option is available before the dealer peeks for blackjack or in European-style, no-hole card games.
-The Early Surrender variation of the rule is more favorable to the players but it is found only in a limited number of games.
+This is known as Late Surrender, whereas some games also offer Early Surrender.
+In those titles, the option is available before the dealer peeks for blackjack or in European-style no-hole-card games.
+The Early Surrender variation is more favorable to players, but it is found in only a limited number of games.

 Unlimited Resplitting

-Splitting is available when the first two cards dealt to the player are of the same value.
-However, plenty of variations of this rule exist and the most favorable one allows unlimited resplitting.
-While most of the games permit one or up to three splits per round, certain blackjack versions allow players to resplit pairs as many times as they wish.
-Of course, getting more than 3 or more pairs within the same round is extremely unlikely (it is possible nonetheless), which is why the effect of this rule change is not very significant.
+Splitting is available when the first two cards dealt to the player have the same value.
+However, many variations of this rule exist, and the most favorable one allows unlimited resplitting.
+While most games permit one or up to three splits per round, certain blackjack versions let players resplit pairs as many times as they wish.
+Of course, getting three or more pairs within the same round is extremely unlikely (though it is possible), which is why the effect of this rule change is not very significant.

 Hitting on Split Aces

-Most casinos tend to be very conservative with player’s split Aces and the reason is very simple – splitting a pair of Aces gives players plenty of opportunities to win.
-According to the standard rules, only 1 card is dealt to split Aces, which means that players cannot Hit, Double or resplit the two new hands.
-After the two hands get a second card, they automatically Stand.
+Most casinos tend to be very conservative with players’ split Aces, and the reason is simple – splitting a pair of Aces gives players plenty of opportunities to win.
+Under the standard rules, only one card is dealt to each split Ace, which means players cannot Hit, Double, or resplit the two new hands.
+After the two hands receive a second card, they automatically Stand.

-Certain variations of blackjack, however, allow players to draw additional cards to split Aces or to Double Down if they believe they have a good chance of winning against the dealer.
+Certain variations of blackjack, however, allow players to draw additional cards to split Aces or to Double Down if they believe they have a good chance against the dealer.
 Furthermore, some versions of the game permit resplitting of Aces, although such a rule is very rare and applies to a relatively unlikely scenario.
-The resplitting Aces rule reduces the house edge by a mere 0.03% but the effect of allowing Hitting on split Aces is much more significant and cuts the built-in advantage of the casino by 0.13%.
+The resplitting Aces rule reduces the house edge by only 0.03%, but allowing players to Hit on split Aces is far more significant, cutting the casino’s built-in advantage by 0.13%.

 Doubling on Any Number of Cards

 Usually, players can Double Down only on the first two cards they receive.
-But some online games and certain casinos allow Doubling on any number of cards, which is estimated to reduce the house edge by around 0.23%.
-Still, this rule variation is rare and typically goes hand in hand with a few rules that favor the house and not the player.
+However, some online games and certain casinos allow Doubling on any number of cards, a rule that is estimated to reduce the house edge by roughly 0.23%.
+Still, this variation is rare and typically goes hand in hand with several rules that favor the house, not the player.

-For instance, the player’s initial cards are 2-3 and he decides to Hit, receiving a 6 for a total of 11.
-Doubling here is the recommended move and only a small percentage of the blackjack variations would allow it.
-Also, players should look for games where they can Double Down after splitting.
-This rule contributes to a 0.13% reduction of the house edge.
+For instance, imagine the player’s initial cards are 2-3.
+He decides to Hit and receives a 6 for a total of 11.
+Doubling here is the recommended move, yet only a small percentage of blackjack variations permit it.
+Players should also look for games where they can Double Down after splitting, a rule that contributes to a further 0.13% reduction of the house edge.

 Six-Card Charlie

-According to the so-called Charlie rule, players automatically win against any dealer’s hand if they manage to collect a certain number of cards without busting.
-Originally, the rule applied to an automatic win when having 5 cards but later, casinos started removing it from games altogether.
-Nowadays, many online blackjack games and land-based casinos allow players to win with 8, 9 or 10 cards.
+Under the so-called Charlie rule, players automatically win against any dealer hand if they manage to collect a specific number of cards without busting.
+Originally, the rule granted an automatic win with 5 cards, but casinos later began removing it from their games.
+Today, many online blackjack games and land-based casinos allow players to win with 8, 9, or 10 cards.

-Some variations of blackjack come with a Six-Card Charlie, in which a hand of Ace-2-4-2-5-4 (total value of 18), for instance, would automatically win.
-This rule reduces the house edge by 0.16%, while the Five-Card Charlie has a much more profound effect, decreasing the advantage of the casino by 1.46%.
-The Seven-Card Charlie would cut it by 0.01%.
-When relying on the Charlie rule to make some profit, however, players should know that it works well only when 6 or 8 decks of cards are used.
+Some blackjack variations feature a Six-Card Charlie, in which a hand such as Ace-2-4-2-5-4 (for a total of 18) would win automatically.
+This rule reduces the house edge by 0.16%, whereas the Five-Card Charlie has a much more profound effect, decreasing the casino’s advantage by 1.46%.
+The Seven-Card Charlie cuts it by only 0.01%.
+When relying on the Charlie rule to make a profit, however, players should know that it works best when 6 or 8 decks of cards are in use.

 Blackjack Rules Unfavorable to Players

-The vast majority of blackjack variations are negative expected value games, which means that even with the perfect strategy, players can expect to lose some of their wagers over time unless they base their tactics on card counting.
-Even the most liberal games of 21 include at least one or two unfavorable rules so that they can maintain a house edge of between 0% and 1%.
-Below, players can find some of the most commonly found blackjack rules that increase the house edge.
+The vast majority of blackjack variations are negative-expected-value games, which means that even with perfect strategy, players can expect to lose some of their wagers over time unless they base their tactics on card counting.
+Even the most liberal games of 21 include at least one or two unfavorable rules to maintain a house edge between 0% and 1%.
+Below, players will find some of the most commonly encountered blackjack rules that increase the house edge.

 Multiple Decks

-Most variations of blackjack are played with 6 or 8 standard decks of cards.
+Most blackjack variations are played with six or eight standard decks of cards.
 The more decks in use, the higher the house edge.
-This is why players are always advised to look for games where the cards are dealt from single or double-deck shoes.
-Blackjack variations with 8 decks are the least preferred games and reducing the number of decks also reduces the advantage of the house by the following percentages – 6 decks by 0.02%, 5 decks by 0.03%, 4 decks by 0.06%, 2 decks by 0.19%, and single deck by 0.48%.
+This is why players are always advised to seek out games dealt from single- or double-deck shoes.
+Blackjack variations with eight decks are the least desirable, and reducing the number of decks lowers the house advantage by approximately the following amounts – six decks by 0.02%, five decks by 0.03%, four decks by 0.06%, two decks by 0.19%, and a single deck by 0.48%.

 Dealer Hits Soft 17

-This rule could be seen on most blackjack tables around the round – unlike the standard game where the dealer must Stand on all 17s, many blackjack variations today require the dealer to Hit on soft 17.
-As we have already explained above, this variation of the rule favors the house and not the player.
-Since it is widely accepted by many casinos, however, patrons often have no choice but to play on such Hit Soft 17 games.
-Compared to the standard Vegas Rules, the house edge here increases with another 0.22%.
+This rule can be seen on most blackjack tables around the world – unlike the standard game where the dealer must Stand on all 17s, many blackjack variations today require the dealer to Hit on soft 17.
+As explained above, this version of the rule favors the house, not the player.
+Because it is widely adopted by casinos, patrons often have no choice but to play Hit Soft 17 games.
+Compared with the standard Vegas Rules, this requirement increases the house edge by an additional 0.22%.

 Reno Rule

-The Reno Rule, named after the popular gambling town in Nevada, restricts Doubling only on hard totals of 9, 10, or 11.
+The Reno Rule, named after the popular gambling town in Nevada, restricts Doubling to hard totals of 9, 10, or 11.
 Many European-style blackjack variations also feature this rule.
-It prevents players from taking advantage of various potentially profitable situations, so it effectively increases the mathematical advantage of the casino.
+It prevents players from capitalizing on various potentially profitable situations, thereby increasing the casino’s mathematical advantage.

-If the Double Down option is available on hard hands of 10 or 11, the house edge increases with further 0.18%, while if it is allowed on hard 9, 10 and 11, players should add 0.09% to the house edge.
+If the Double Down option is available only on hard hands of 10 or 11, the house edge rises by a further 0.18%.
+When it is allowed on hard 9, 10, and 11, players should add 0.09% to the house edge.

 Blackjack Short Pays

-The worst rule variation that can be found in land-based casinos right now is the reduced payout for a blackjack.
-Traditionally, the game pays 1.5 times the wager when players get a natural blackjack.
-This is expressed on the table as a 3:2 payout but an increasing number of casinos are now paying less – 6:5 for instance, which means you are paid only $12 on your $10 bet.
+The worst rule variation found in land-based casinos today is the reduced payout for a blackjack.
+Traditionally, the game pays 1.5 times the wager when players receive a natural blackjack.
+This is expressed on the table as a 3:2 payout, but an increasing number of casinos now pay less – 6:5, for instance, which means you are paid only $12 on a $10 bet.

-Some variations of the game offer a 7:5 payout for blackjack, which increases the house edge by 0.45%.
-The short-paying 6:5 blackjack increases it even more – by 1.39%, and the worst payout is 1:1.
-With such a rule variation, the house edge increases by 2.27%.
-Usually, such games come with some attractive aspects such as the use of a single deck of cards.
+Some variations offer a 7:5 payout for blackjack, which increases the house edge by 0.45%.
+The short-paying 6:5 blackjack raises it even more – by 1.39%, and the worst payout, 1:1, hikes the edge by 2.27%.
+Usually, such games come with some attractive aspects, such as the use of a single deck of cards.

 Only 1 Split Allowed

-Players should avoid games that allow only one split per round as this variation of the standard rules increases the advantage of the casino by 0.10%.
-This may sound insignificant but combined with other unfavorable rules, it could be devastating for the player’s bankroll.
+Players should avoid games that allow only one split per round, as this variation of the standard rules increases the casino’s advantage by 0.10%.
+This may sound insignificant, but when combined with other unfavorable rules, it can be devastating to a player’s bankroll.

 No Hole Card